-Katherine Crofts-Gibbons is a first year PhD Candidate at King’s College London’s Russia Institute.
+Katherine Crofts-Gibbons is a first year PhD candidate at King’s College London’s Russia Institute.
 She is ESRC funded through a LISS-DTP Studentship.
 Katherine previously completed an MPhil in Russian and East European Studies at Oxford University.
 Her research focused on the response of the Kyrgyz government to protest movements.
 Her PhD research applies the same research questions to other non-democratic states in the post-Soviet space.
 Following her MPhil, Katherine worked for two years in the private sector as an intelligence analyst, specialising in domestic extremism.
 To read her mobility report, click here.

-Hiba Zerrougui is a Doctoral Candidate in Political Science at McGill University.
+Hiba Zerrougui is a PhD candidate in Political Science at McGill University.
 She holds a BA degree in International Studies from the University of Montreal.
 Working under the supervision of Professor Juan Wang, her dissertation focuses on contentious politics in authoritarian regimes in Middle East and North Africa.
 More specifically, her research explores how the state operates and how national and local political actors govern in autocratic settings in which protests and riots are said to be commonplace.
 Her research is supported by a Joseph Armand Bombardier Canada Graduate Scholarship (2015-2018), a McGill Graduate Mobility Award (2018), the Schull Yang International Experience Award (2017) and the Project on Middle East Political Science Travel – Research – Engagement grant (2018).
 To read her mobility report, click here.